DUNE/dune-justin/docs/justin_command.man_page.md

     	      slash.
 Nested subdirectories for request ID and stage ID will be added, and resulting output files placed there.
 The user's token from the justIN dashboard is used for the upload.
-If an https:// URL is not given, DESTINATION is interpreted as an existing Rucio dataset minus the scope component.
+If an https:// URL is not given, DESTINATION is interpreted as a Rucio dataset minus the scope component.
 The overall scope of the request is used and the output files are uploaded with Rucio and registered in that dataset.
+If the dataset does not already exist then it will be created when the request changes state from submitted to running and if the --lifetime-days option is given, then a rule for the new dataset will be created with that lifetime rather than the default 1 day.
 Furthermore, files for Rucio-managed storage must have a corresponding JSON metadata file with the same name but with ".json" appended, that will be recorded for that file in MetaCat.

     	      Alternatively --output-pattern-next-stage PATTERN:DATASET can be
     	      given in which case the output file will be uploaded to Rucio-